Friday, October 25, 2013

 Years ago, I remember reading about a Zen Master who asked one of his disciples,

 "Why do you always say No, before you say Yes?"

 This question triggered an epiphany.
 In that moment, I realized I have rarely had this problem.

 The reason is, I trust my heart.

-Even with exhaustion and concerns about whether there will be time to get everything done, if my heart wills it, I know it will all magically happen.
+Even with exhaustion and concerns about whether there will be time to get everything done, I know it will all magically happen.
+If my heart wills it, I trust that my heart will work it out.